 It wasn’t at all fun, but, by this time it had become a bit of a weird addiction and a secret project which somehow gave me comfort — ridiculous, I know.
 I was riddled with fear.
 Worried that if I ate as much as I wanted, I would get very fat very fast.
 I was ashamed of myself for being so self-centered.

 One day, I was out with Eva running errands.
-I was walking up to this window of this storefront.
-I was watching the reflection of this skeletal figure walking up to the window and I was looking to see who it was.
+I was walking up to this storefront window.
+I was watching the reflection of this skeletal figure walking up to the window in her baggy jeans and I was looking to see who it was.
 I did not recognize myself.
 I was that skeletal form but, when looking at my reflection, I saw a fatter body.
 Dysmorphia is what they call this phenomena.

 When laying down in my bed at night, my bones were pressing through my skin and it would hurt.
 It was quite hard to get comfortable.
 There was a pull chain above my bed to turn out the light.
 I had to will myself to raise my arm to reach the chain to turn out the light.